 Explain Funerals and Rituals Thoroughly

 Children should learn about funerals and rituals thoroughly to avoid any confusion at the funeral, viewing, or memorial service.
 These gatherings happen everywhere worldwide, even if you live in Australia and you lost someone.
-The funeral directors in Perth believe that a special funeral ceremony can help with the grieving process because it gives your emotions something to focus on.
+Funeral directors believe that a special funeral ceremony can help with the grieving process because it gives your emotions something to focus on.
 It’s a chance for your children to say goodbye and remember the life that the deceased loved one had.
 Teach your kids about burials, cremation, and how everyone will come and pay their respects or offer condolences.
 This will give children the closure they need, and it will help them understand the reality of the situation and the grieving process.

 Provide Reassurance and Comfort